snackCake/docs/Broadleaf-Concepts/SEO/_index.md

 Each of these components can be overridden and additional for implementation specific behavior and more complex implementations are likely to need custom SiteMapGenerators.

+> The default Broadleaf Implementation will generate the sitemap when it is first requested for each application server and utilize that generated version for the next week.
+The amount of time between generations is controllable by a property on SiteMapService.
+It is recommended that for sites with large catalogs, the sitemap is generated offline as part of a scheduled job rather than having it generated on request.

 ## Robots.txt maintenance
 Broadleaf allows you to maintain your robots.txt file in the Broadleaf Admin.
 Simply create a page named '/robots.txt' and it will be served when requested.